UpCloudLtd/sample-cdktf-provider-upcloud/typescript/upcloud-kubernetes-service/README.md

 # UpCloud Kubernetes Service (UKS)

-A CDK for Terraform application in Python to create a Kubernetes cluster and deployment with prebuilt UpCloud and Kubernetes CDK for Terraform providers.
+A CDK for Terraform application in TypeScript to create a Kubernetes cluster and deployment with prebuilt UpCloud and Kubernetes CDK for Terraform providers.

 To get started with this example, you need to: